ltreiman/How-context-preferences-facilitate-subsequent-decisions/README.md

 # Summary

-This repository contains resources for my paper, *Choosing the right frame: How context preferences facilitate subsequent decision*, which will be published in Scientific Reports.
+This repository contains resources for my paper, *Choosing the right frame: How context preferences facilitate subsequent decision*, which is published in Scientific Reports.
 It includes:

 - **Data**: Anonymized data used in the paper.
 - **Analysis**: R scripts for all experiments, including a helper function.